w3c/wai-people-use-web/_people-use-web/abilities-barriers-speech.md

 Speech disabilities include difficulty producing speech that is recognizable by others or by speech recognition software.
 For example, the loudness or clarity of someone's voice might be difficult to understand.

-**Note:** This page is illustrative and is not a complete list of all disabilities and barriers.
+**Note:** This section is meant to be descriptive and does not contain a complete list of all disabilities or barriers.

 {::nomarkdown}
 {% include box.html type="end" %}